 Remove unwanted blemishes and objects from your photos:

-- Use the brush or lasso to select the object you want to remove
+- Use the brush or lasso to easily select the object you want to remove

 - Let the app automatically replace your selection with surrounding pixels